 In terms of publication dates, current materials are emphasized, with earlier materials purchased to replace damaged or lost copies of significant works, or in response to faculty or student requests.

 In terms of time periods covered in the materials themselves, the collection’s focus is largely contemporary, but without firm chronological boundaries.
 Materials that have a more distinctly historical approach are typically collected by selectors in Sterling Memorial Library.

 The collection is international in scope.
 No geographic areas are excluded, although the greatest emphasis is placed on the countries and regions that are relevant to research and curricular needs.

 Collaborations within Yale

-- There is frequent communication and collaboration among selectors at the Center for Science and Social Science Information (CSSSI), particularly related to data and statistics.
+- There is frequent communication and collaboration among subject librarians at the Center for Science and Social Science Information (CSSSI), particularly related to data and statistics.

 - The CSSSI’s Economic Growth Center collection includes statistical data, including national censuses, from developing and developed countries around the world.

 - The Law Library acquires political science materials and has particularly strong human rights collections.

 - The area studies selectors in the Department of Area Studies and Humanities Research Support acquire all material on political science and policy studies for their respective regions: African Collection, East Asia Collection, Judaica Collection, Latin America Collection, Near East Collection, Slavic and East European Collection, Southeast Asia Collection, and the South Asia Collection.